+Because the genetic data do not allow us to reliably predict how many individuals will be captured from each green turtle DPS, we analyzed as if all are East Indian-West Pacific.
+The action results in the capture of 19.2 and mortality of 18 East Indian-West Pacific green sea turtles per year based on the maximum 5-year running average.
+At the 2022 projected abundance levels (16,813,093 individuals), this level of mortality constitutes death of 0.00011% of the population.
+If captures remain the same as the population declines the fishery would incidentally capture and kill 0.00017% of the population in 40 years, which we consider to be the most conservative reasonable scenario as 1) capture rates are likely to decline if the population declines by 36% over this time period as predicted from a 1.1% per year decline and 2) not all captures are expected to be from the East Indian-West Pacific.
+Assuming the population declines include the historic impact of the ASLL, removing the fishery would result in population declines of between 1.10986 to 1.10989% with the lower rate of decline representative of the population growth rate over 40 years.
+These values are well within the 95% CI for our estimate of the rate of the population decline (-1.6% to -0.6%).

-NMFS estimates that between 0-11.4% of the turtles caught in the ASLL fishery could be from the East Indian-West Pacific (Table 30; P. Dutton pers. comm.
-July 5, 2018).
-The action is unlikely to result in the capture or mortality of an East Indian-West Pacific green sea turtle in every year.
-Cumulatively over five years, we anticipate up to two turtles from this species will be captured and killed by the fishery, representing 0.000013% of the population at current abundance levels (16,813,093).
-In 40 years we anticipate the population declining by 36% and, if captures remain the same, the fishery would incidentally capture and kill 0.000019% of the population with the 5-year cumulative mortality of two turtles.
-Assuming the population declines include the historic impact of the ASLL, removing the fishery does not result in a change in the currently estimated population decline of 1.11% per year that would be statistically detectable given our predictive capabilities.
-Because East Indian-West Pacific green sea turtle abundance will not be substantially impacted by the proposed action, we are reasonably certain it will not cause material changes having biological consequences to the species' numbers, reproduction, or distribution.
-In accordance with Section 1.3.1 (Jeopardy Analyses) above, NMFS does not anticipate the ASLL fishery will reduce appreciably the likelihood of the survival or recovery of East Indian-West Pacific Pacific green sea turtles in the wild by reducing their reproduction, numbers, or distribution.
+A power analysis indicates more than 1 million years of data would be required to detect this difference and therefore the difference is not statistically detectable given our predictive capabilities.
+Because East Indian-West Pacific green sea turtle abundance will not be substantially impacted by the proposed action, we are reasonably certain it will not cause material changes having biological consequences to the DPS' numbers, reproduction, or distribution.
+In accordance with Section 1.3.1 (Jeopardy Analyses) above, NMFS does not anticipate the ASLL fishery will reduce appreciably the likelihood of the survival or recovery of East Indian-West Pacific green sea turtles in the wild by reducing their reproduction, numbers, or distribution.